24hrs/Week for 1 year

 Some programs at Hunter TAFE attract additional costs over and above the Student Qualification Fee, and include essential equipment that is retained by you on completion of your studies.

-If enrolling in this course, students will need to purchase the following essential equipment.
+If enrolling in this course, students will need to purchase the following essential Text books.

 Estimated costs are listed below: